David Ortiz Biography

 Born In: Santo Domingo, Dominican Republic

-David Americo Ortiz Arias, popularly known as ‘Big Papi’, is a Dominican-American professional baseball player, the designated hitter, with the Boston Red Sox of Major league Baseball.
-He formally played for Minnesota Twins for a few years before joining Red Sox for good.
-He is also known as the heart of the Boston Red Sox’s offensive machine, due to his huge frame and talent to hit larger than life home runs.
-He is undoubtedly the most famous and intimidating players of baseball in the United States.
-As a young boy, Ortiz had a special liking for the game as his father played baseball for years in Dominican pro and semipro leagues.
-Due to his huge physic, he was pushed into basketball in his high school but the love of baseball earned him a contract by the Seattle Mariners who then traded him off to the Minnesota Twins.
-Soon Ortiz’s talent was recognized by the Major league Baseball and the Boston Red Sox hired him to play sporadically for them as pinch hitter.
+David Americo Ortiz Arias, popularly known as ‘Big Papi’, is a Dominican-American professional baseball player, the designated hitter, with the Boston Red Sox of Major League Baseball.
+He formerly played for the Minnesota Twins for a few years before joining the Red Sox for good.
+He is also known as the heart of the Boston Red Sox’s offensive machine, due to his huge frame and talent to hit larger-than-life home runs.
+He is undoubtedly the most famous and intimidating player of baseball in the United States.
+As a young boy, Ortiz had a special liking for the game as his father played baseball for years in the Dominican pro and semi-pro leagues.
+Due to his huge physique, he was pushed into basketball in high school but the love of baseball earned him a contract with the Seattle Mariners who then traded him off to the Minnesota Twins.
+Soon Ortiz’s talent was recognized by Major League Baseball and the Boston Red Sox hired him to play sporadically for them as a pinch hitter.
 But later, he was given a chance to play a season as the designated hitter and he never looked back after that.
-Ortiz is a nine-time All-Star, a three-time World Series champion and he holds the Red Sox single-season record for home runs with 54 and also an all-time leader in MLB history for home runs (381), RBIs (1,245) and hits (1,758) by a DH.
+Ortiz is a nine-time All-Star and a three-time World Series champion and he holds the Red Sox single-season record for home runs with 54 and is also an all-time leader in MLB history for home runs (381), RBIs (1,245) and hits (1,758) by a DH.

 Quick Facts